Find Affordable College Courses

 7 Yearly Graduations

 East Carolina University tops the list of the most popular school in the U.S. for maritime studies majors who are seeking their master's degree.
 Roughly 28,700 attend the school each year.
 The average in-state tuition for full-time undergraduates is $4,452 per year, while in-state graduate students, on average, pay $4,749 per year.
-For the 2020-2021 academic year, 7 master's degrees were handed out to maritime studies majors at ECU.
+During the most recent year for which we have data, 7 people received their master's degree in maritime studies from ECU.

 #2